thegetty/quire/README.md

 ### Dependencies

-Quire is centered around the static-site generator [Hugo](https://github.com/gohugoio/hugo) and uses [Node.js](https://nodejs.org/en/).
+Quire is centered around the static-site generator [Hugo](https://github.com/gohugoio/hugo).
+It is written in Javascript and requires [Node.js LTS](https://nodejs.org/en/) to run.

 In order to produce multiple formats using Quire, you must first install the following support software: